-Start by asking around what are the existing solutions to the problem your future product will be addressing.
-There are many ways to go about it: during networking, on LinkedIn, via a simple online search.
+Start by asking around what are the existing solutions to the problem your future product will be addressed.
+There are many ways to go about it: during networking, on LinkedIn, or via a simple online search.
 Be creative here.

 Then analyze your target audience in relation to your product:

 Read our post on how to find a product/market fit for detailed information on figuring out your target audience.

 Assessing the market for the competition will help you check how others approach solving the problem your product addresses, and maybe reveal areas where your offer can outperform others.

 Checking the competition will also take care of some of the idea validation processes—if your competition is doing something you want your app to do, you’ll know the idea works.
 This will eliminate the need to validate the technical aspect of your assumption, hence no reason to build a proof of concept first.